Citrus Fruits Increase Gut Bacteria That May Lower Depression Risk: Study

 The S-adenosyl-L-methionine (SAM) cycle 1 pathway was associated with reduced depression when activated.
 A higher intake of citrus was also linked to an increase in proteins necessary for activating this pathway.

-Naringenin, a flavonoid found in citrus fruits, tomatoes, and grapes, is significantly linked to an increased abundance of this protein.
+Naringenin, a flavonoid found in citrus fruits, tomatoes, and grapes, is linked to an increased abundance of this protein.

 Role of Diet in Depression Management